Pittsburgh-NEH-Institute/Institute-Materials-2017/general/pedagogy.md

 ### Basic computer skills and humanists

 The bootcamp is based on two ideas: 1.
 Humanists can learn to program, and become adept at it and 2.
 Programming and encoding are vital to digital edition making.
 These two ideas ground all other topics taught in the three weeks.
-The work you undertake here is both achievable and necessary, and you are the only person qualified to determine what that work will entail.
+The work you undertake here is both achievable and necessary, and will help you what work a future edition will entail.

 For that reason, we designed the bootcamp to cover basic, necessary skills that you will be able to build on, regardless of what tools you decide to use in the future.
 Python may very well be useless to you, but regular expressions work in Java (and plenty of other languages) as well.
-Your project may not have collaborators, but using GitHub gives you as an individual researcher a unique advantage that Dropbox cannot confer: community.
-As we have emphasized throughout, the bootcamp was not about "tooling up."
-Rather, we hoped it would give you skills that would make "tooling up" for yourself easier later on in your work process.
+Your project may not have collaborators, but using GitHub gives you, the individual researcher, a unique advantage that Dropbox cannot confer: community.
+As we emphasized throughout, the bootcamp was not about “tooling up.”
+Rather, we hoped it would give you skills that would make “tooling up” for yourself easier later on in your work process.

 The bootcamp was optional because some of you were already familiar with all the material it covered.
 There were benefits and drawbacks to this decision, and in future versions of this Institute, it may prove more useful to integrate this material in with edition work.